Advancing Zero-Shot Open-Set Speech Deepfake Source Tracing

 \subsection{Attack Embedding Extractor Training}

 The embedding extractor $\zeta(\cdot)$ is trained on utterances and their corresponding spoofing attack labels $\{(x_i, \mathcal{A}_i)\}_{i=1}^{N_T}$ using the training set $\mathcal{D}_T$.
 To enhance between-attack discrimination of the embeddings and improve the generalization of the attack embedding extractor, we adopt a combined training objective consisting of AAM softmax loss and RegMixup.
 The AAM softmax loss is defined as,

-where $y_i$ is the ground-truth attack label of $x_i$, $\theta_j$ is the angle between $\vec{e}_i$ and the weight vector of attack $j$, $m$ is the additive angular margin, and $s$ is a scaling factor.
-This objective encourages embeddings of the same attack to cluster tightly while increasing the angular separation between embeddings of different attacks, improving generalization for both in-distribution and OOD attacks.
+where $y_i$ is the ground-truth attack label of $x_i$, $\theta_j$ denotes the angle between the embedding $\mathbf{e}_i$ and the weight vector corresponding to attack class $j$, $m$ is the additive angular margin, and $s$ is a scaling factor.
+This objective encourages embeddings of the same attack to cluster tightly while increasing the angular separation between embeddings of different attacks, thereby improving generalization to both in-distribution and out-of-distribution (OOD) attacks.